compsecmonkey/Reading-List/README.md

 # Currently On Deck

 * Thinking, Fast and Slow :heavy_minus_sign: Daniel Kahneman
-* Three Minutes to Doomsday: An Agent, a Traitor, and the Worst Espionage Breach in U.S. History :heavy_minus_sign: Joe Navarro
 * Barrel-Aged Stout and Selling Out: Goose Island, Anheuser-Busch, and How Craft Beer Became Big Business :heavy_minus_sign: Josh Noel
 * The Five Love Languages: The Secret to Love That Lasts :heavy_minus_sign: Gary Chapman